System Quick Facts

 Toronto Rocket Subway Trains

-- Delivery of 82 fully accessible train sets (480 cars), from Bombardier Transportation in Thunder Bay, is scheduled to be completed by the end of 2016.
+- Delivery of 82 fully accessible train sets (480 cars), from Bombardier Transportation in Thunder Bay, is scheduled to be completed by April 2017.

 - The Toronto Rockets, and the re-signalling of the Yonge-University Subway, will ultimately allow the TTC to improve subway train headways (time between trains) up to 90 seconds, as well as carry more people.

-- The TTC’s new subway trains are a six-car-fixed configuration with open gangways, and enable riders to move freely from one end of the train to the other.
+- The TTC’s new subway trains are four-car- and six-car-fixed configuration with open gangways, and enable riders to move freely from one end of the train to the other.
 Each train is comprised of two cab cars (one at each end) plus four non-cab cars.

 Fleet class - Toronto Rocket